errm/promenade/README.md

 #### Customising the histogram buckets

-The default buckets cover a range of latencies from 5 ms to 10s see [Promenade::Configuration::DEFAULT_RACK_LATENCY_BUCKETS](https://github.com/errm/promenade/blob/ea7eb54c04257770a601b7e28b3e13db5d2430bb/lib/promenade/configuration.rb#L5), this is intended to capture the typical range of latencies for a web application.
-However, this might not be suitable for your Service-Level Agreements (SLAs) and it would be better to have a way to set up a more convenient bucket (see [histogram bins](https://en.wikipedia.org/wiki/Histogram#Number_of_bins_and_width)).
+The default buckets cover a range of latencies from 5 ms to 10s see [Promenade::Configuration::DEFAULT_RACK_LATENCY_BUCKETS](https://github.com/errm/promenade/blob/ea7eb54c04257770a601b7e28b3e13db5d2430bb/lib/promenade/configuration.rb#L5).
+This is intended to capture the typical range of latencies for a web application.
+However, this might not be suitable for your Service-Level Agreements (SLAs), and other bucket size intervals may be required (see [histogram bins](https://en.wikipedia.org/wiki/Histogram#Number_of_bins_and_width)).

-if you would like to customise the histogram buckets you can create an initializer changing the default values:
+If you would like to customise the histogram buckets, you can do so by configuring Promenade in an initializer:

 ```ruby
 # config/initializers/promenade.rb